graycoreio/daffodil/libs/external-router/guides/installation.md

 npm install @daffodil/external-router --save
 ```

-Refer to the usage guide for information on how to use `@daffodil/external-router`.
+Refer to the usage guides (TODO) for information on how to use `@daffodil/external-router`.